7Towers/GLTFUtility/README.md

 ## Structure
 * SvelteKit for the front end (w/ Typescript)
-* Tauri as an option backend, to run as a native app
+* Tauri as an optional backend, to run as a native app
 * BabylonJS for 3D rendering

 ## To Run as a developer